This course is presented as

 Click for more details.

-Business Analysts are increasingly required to extend themselves beyond their traditional role of developing and maintaining IT systems.
+Business Analysts are increasingly required to extend themselves beyond their traditional role of developing and maintaining business systems.
 They need the capability to understand the business strategy, use proven techniques to analyse the business area, and identify changes to business processes needed to meet internal and external challenges.

 The BCS Business Analysis Practice course provides the fundamental skills and framework needed by effective business analysts engaged in a business change project.
-The course develops the skills needed to work with senior business and IT staff to effectively analyse and model business activities.
+The course develops the skills needed to work with business and IT staff to effectively analyse and model business activities.
 Delegates will learn how to investigate business problems and how to identify and recommend appropriate creative solutions.

 The course prepares to sit the BCS Business Analysis Practice certificate examination.